Improved rates of convergence for the multivariate Central Limit Theorem in Wasserstein distance: Introduction and main result

+Our bound is also asymptotically sharper than known existing bounds.
+Indeed, using Lemma~\ref{lem:HermiteNorm} and Lemma~\ref{lem:CS}, we obtain

+thus recovering (\ref{eq:BonisRes}) in the asymptotic setting.
+In particular, this means that if $\|X_1\| \leq M$ almost surely then, for any $p \geq 1$,

+Remark that this bound scales with at least $d$ as $M$ must be of order at least $\sqrt{d}$.
+On the other hand, if $\mu$ admits a Stein kernel $\tau$ as defined in \cite{Stein}, combining Lemmas~\ref{lem:HermiteNorm} and \ref{lem:third} gives

+Hence, following the work of \cite{Fathi1}, if $\mu$ admits a Poincaré constant $K \geq 1$ we can generalize (\ref{eq:Fathi}) to all $p \geq 1$:

+Let us note that, asymptotically, this bound depends only on $\sqrt{p-1}$, thus improving on the bound obtained in Theorem 1.2 \cite{FangKoike2023} which scales with $p^2$ while lifting the requirement for $\mu$ to be log-concave.

-\end{corollary} In particular, if the measure of $X_1$ admits a continuous component, we conjecture our asymptotic rate to be optimal as it matches (\ref{eq:optimal2}).
-On the other hand, if $X_1$ is distributed on $\gap \mathbb{Z}^d$, our bound is close to matching (\ref{eq:optimal1}) but can still be improved.
-Finally, obtaining the optimal rate for discrete but non-lattice distributed random variables is still an open problem.
-This corollary is derived from a non-asymptotic bound obtained in Theorem~\ref{thm:mainCLT} which can also deal with non-identically distributed random variables.
-Our result is derived using by refining a diffusion interpolation approach developed in \cite{Bonis}.
-These refinements might be of interest in other contexts.
+For lattice-distributed measures, our bound is close to matching a multidimensional equivalent of (\ref{eq:optimal1}) but still requires improvements.
+However, obtaining the optimal rate of convergence for discrete but non lattice-distributed random variables is still an open issue.
+In any case, let us note that the remainder term is likely sub-optimal.

+Corollary \ref{thm:mainCor} is derived from a non-asymptotic bound obtained in Theorem~\ref{thm:mainCLT} which also deals with non-identically distributed random variables.
+Our result is derived through refinements on a variant of Stein's method used in \cite{Bonis} which might be of interest in other contexts.